farmera/sare_grant/study_results_drones.md

 #### Comparing Plots

-* Individual treatments (per section) were analyzed using semi-automatic methods in order to enhance reproducibilty of results.
+* Individual treatments (per section) were analyzed across early, mid-season and late-season growth using automated methods.
-* Care was taken to analyze young versus mature crop and to normalize these different conditions for comparison.

 The development and growth of the leafy part of the sugar cane plant plays an important part in helping to maximize the interception of solar energy for photosynthesis.
 This leads to the accumulation of biomass and ultimately to a higher crop